opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 .. index:: fontQt

-cv::fontQt
+fontQt
 ----------
-.. cfunction:: CvFont fontQt(const string\& nameFont, int pointSize  = -1, Scalar color = Scalar::all(0), int weight = CV_FONT_NORMAL,  int style = CV_STYLE_NORMAL, int spacing = 0)
+.. c:function:: CvFont fontQt(const string& nameFont, int pointSize  = -1, Scalar color = Scalar::all(0), int weight = CV_FONT_NORMAL,  int style = CV_STYLE_NORMAL, int spacing = 0)

     Create the font to be used to draw text on an image.

     :param nameFont: Name of the font.
-The name should match the name of a system font (such as ``Times'').
+The name should match the name of a system font (such as *Times*).
 If the font is not found, a default one will be used.

     :param pointSize: Size of the font.
 If not specified, equal zero or negative, the point size of the font is set to a system-dependent default value.
 Generally, this is 12 points.